lightning/bolts/04-onion-routing.md

 it simplifies adding noise to the amount when splitting, as well as scenarios in which the senders are genuinely independent (friends splitting a bill, for example).

+Because a node may need to pay more than its desired amount (due to the `htlc_minimum_msat` value of channels in the desired path), nodes are allowed to pay more than the `total_msat` they specified.
+Otherwise, nodes would be constrained in which paths they can take when retrying payments along specific paths.
+However, no individual HTLC may be for less than the difference between the total paid and `total_msat`.

 The restriction on sending an HTLC once the set is over the agreed total prevents the preimage being released before all the partial payments have arrived: that would allow any intermediate